Cygnus2112/EVChargerProject/README.md

 EV Charger Project

+PLEASE NOTE: In order to run this on your machine, you'll need to add a .env file with a OPEN_CHARGE_API_KEY.

 My approach was pretty simple:
 1) Fetch user's location
 2) Render map with user's location at the center